-If the style sheet contains preliminary text (body text, not part of a header), or concluding text (signature blocks and the like) that you want to be automatically inserted, check the 'Start Here Text' box to the right of the style sheet name.
-(This introductory or closing text must be designated as such in the style sheet with a 'StartHere' and/or 'EndHere' bookmark.
-Read more about the StartHere and EndHere bookmarks at this link.) other
+If the Style Sheet contains preliminary text (body text, not part of a header), or concluding text (signature blocks and the like) that you want to be automatically inserted, check the 'Start Here Text' box to the right of the style sheet name.
+(This introductory or closing text must be designated as such in the style sheet with a 'StartHere' and/or 'EndHere' bookmarks.
+Read more about the StartHere and EndHere bookmarks at this link.)

 Click Pathagoras Features | Authoring/Editing Tools | Templates & Style Sheets*.
 You will see this screen.

 1. Select 'Style Sheets' (it's the default selection)